nickjbrowning/cscs-docs/docs/software/uenv.md

 # this can be used to search for all uenv on daint:
 uenv image find @daint

-# the '*' is a wildcard used meaining "all systems"
+# the '*' is a wildcard used meaning "all systems"
 # this will show all images on all systems
 # NOTE: the * character must be quoted in single quotes
 uenv image find @'*'